FAQs

 1.I am a small business / agribusiness

-As a small organisation, there are limits to our ability to consider individual smaller-scale projects.
+There are limits to our ability to consider individual smaller-scale projects.
 That’s why we have created our asset finance programs with major banks, specialised lenders and funds.

 These programs allow us to tap into the large and established customer networks of the co-financiers.